Three Norwegians charged with helping Islamic State in first Nordic case

 OSLO Three men were accused in a Norwegian court on Tuesday of joining or aiding Islamic State in Syria, in the first case of its kind in the Nordics.

-All three Norwegian nationals acknowledged traveling to join Islamic State, which has grabbed large parts of Syria and Iraq and, analysts fear, opened a new front in Libya.
+All three Norwegian nationals acknowledged travelling to join Islamic State, which has grabbed large parts of Syria and Iraq and, analysts fear, opened a new front in Libya.

 If found guilty, they face up to six years in prison.

-Neighboring Denmark, where a man with Palestinian roots killed two people in separate attacks ten days ago, has tried what it calls a soft approach, reintegrating foreign fighters through counseling and assistance in finding housing and work.
+Neighbouring Denmark, where a man with Palestinian roots killed two people in separate attacks ten days ago, has tried what it calls a soft approach, reintegrating foreign fighters through counselling and assistance in finding housing and work.

 Although fighting for Islamic State is illegal in Denmark, current laws make it very difficult to prove crimes abroad.